rackerlabs/support-how-to/content/cloud-servers/check-linux-configuration-files-for-syntax-errors.md

 ### Apache

 The syntax check command checks the default Apache configuration file and any virtual hosts (vhosts) that you have configured on the server.
-To check the syntax, run `httpd -t` or `apache2ctl -t` for the Ubuntu operating system and Debian.
-If there is an error with the syntax check, the error message displays similarly to the following sample:
+To check the syntax, run `httpd -t` or `apache2ctl -t` for the Ubuntu&reg; operating system and Debian&reg;.
+If there is an error with the syntax check, the error message displays output similar to the following example:

     # httpd -t